Sam Allardyce: Sunderland

 On 9 October 2015, Allardyce was named the new Sunderland manager, replacing Dick Advocaat.
 When Allardyce was appointed, Sunderland sat 19th in the Premier League table with three points from their first eight games of the season.
 Signing a two-year contract, he became the first manager to have managed both Newcastle United and Sunderland.
 On 25 October, in his second game as manager, he guided Sunderland to a 3–0 win against rivals and his former club Newcastle United.
 However, after a run of 5 defeats in a row in December, Sunderland headed into the second half of the season in the relegation zone with only 12 points from 19 games.

 In the January transfer window he signed centre-backs Lamine Koné and Jan Kirchhoff and attacking midfielder Wahbi Khazri.
 On 6 February 2016, Sunderland scored two late goals to draw 2–2 with Liverpool at Anfield, having trailed 2–0 with ten minutes remaining.
-Later that week winger Adam Johnson was sacked by the club after pleading guilty to one count of sexual activity with a child and one charge of grooming.
+Later that week winger Adam Johnson was dismissed by the club after pleading guilty to one count of sexual activity with a child and one charge of grooming.
 Sunderland remained in the relegation zone for much of the remainder of the 2015–16 season, before they boosted their survival chances by beating Norwich City 3–0 at Carrow Road on 16 April, closing the gap on 17th-place Norwich to just one point.
 Allardyce successfully led Sunderland to safety from relegation after beating Everton 3–0 on 11 May, a result which also ensured the relegation of rivals (and one of his former clubs) Newcastle United.
 Allardyce earned praise for his management of Sunderland from some pundits, particularly for his organized approach and emphasis on a strong defence.